-Within the town centre boundary shown on the Proposals Map all development proposals, including those for a change of use, that would promote and/or support evening and night time economy activity related to food and drink, arts and cultural uses, including later retail trading, will be permitted.
+Within the town centre boundary shown on the Proposals Map all development proposals, including those for a change of use, that would promote and/or support evening and night time economy activity related to food and drink, arts and cultural uses, including later trading, will be permitted.

 Proposals should demonstrate no significantly adverse effect upon the amenities of the local area, including local residents.

 On the basis of public feedback from the original 2011 “What’s Your Vision” survey we found no clear consensus on the proposal for: